graphql/graphql-spec/spec/Section 6 -- Execution.md

 ```

 A valid GraphQL executor can resolve the four fields in whatever order it
-chose.

-### Serial execution

-Observe that based on the above sections, the only time an executor will run in
-serial execution order is on the top level selection set of a mutation
-operation and on its corresponding grouped field set.
+chose (however of course `birthday` must be resolved before `month`, and
+`address` before `street`).

+When executing a mutation, the selections in the top most selection set will be
+executed in serial order.

-When evaluating a grouped field set serially, the executor must consider each entry
+When executing a grouped field set serially, the executor must consider each entry
 from the grouped field set in the order provided in the grouped field set.
 It must
 determine the corresponding entry in the result map for each item to completion
 before it continues on to the next item in the grouped field set:

-For example, given the following selection set to be evaluated serially:
+For example, given the following selection set to be executed serially:

 ```graphql
 {